AlysaJarrell/GuessingGameApp/README.md

 # Overview

-This is a simple app to demonstrate my learning with android studio to developing a mobile app.
+This is a simple app to demonstrate my learning with android studio to develop a mobile app.

 This is a simple number guessing game.
 A random number between 1 and 100 is chosen, then the user types in a guess and selects the checkmark.